TRaSH-Guides/Guides/docs/Glossary/index.md

 # Glossary

-A list of commonly used words and terms, grouped by application or function.
+This glossary provides definitions of commonly used terms and phrases, organized by application or function.

 ---

-## Radarr, Sonarr and Lidarr
+## Media Management Applications

-These applications manage your media libraries, for movies, TV and music respectively.
+**Radarr**, **Sonarr**, and **Lidarr** are applications designed to manage your media libraries:

+- **Radarr**: For movies
+- **Sonarr**: For TV shows
+- **Lidarr**: For music

 ### Custom Format

-An object in Radarr, Sonarr and Lidarr that will match aspects of any given release based on data captured from its name.
-Matching criteria are set by the user.
-Custom formats can be assigned scores on a per-[Quality Profile](#quality-profile) basis.
+A feature that matches specific aspects of a release based on information extracted from its name.
+Users choose the matching criteria, and Custom Formats can be assigned scores on a per-[Quality Profile](#quality-profile) basis.

 ### Quality

-A specific release quality describing the source and optionally resolution, for example Bluray-2160p or Remux-1080p.
+Refers to the specific release quality that describes both the source and, optionally, the resolution.
+Examples of qualities include **Bluray-2160p** and **Remux-1080p**, though many others exist.

 ### Quality Definitions

-Minimum, Preferred and Maximum file sizes for any given [Quality](#quality).
-Measured in megabytes per minute.
+Defines the Minimum, Preferred, and Maximum file sizes for any given [Quality](#quality).
+Sizes are measured in megabytes per minute.

 ### Quality Profile

-A named grouping of qualities, [Custom Format](#custom-format) scores, and other settings that movies, TV shows and collections can be assigned to.
+A defined group of qualities, [Custom Format](#custom-format) scores, and additional settings that can be assigned to movies, TV shows, and collections.

 ---